weareinreach/inreach-api/README.md

 $ npm start
 ```

-In order to run the app you need a [.env][https://www.npmjs.com/package/dotenv] file with a valid mongodb connection string.
+In order to run the app you need a [.env][https://www.npmjs.com/package/dotenv] file with a valid `MONGODB_URI` value for the mongodb connection string.

 ## Codebase